kyma-project/kyma/docs/api-gateway-v2/10-02-connect-api-rule.md

 type: Troubleshooting
 ---

-##  Basic troubleshooting
+##  Basic diagnostics

-API Gateway is a controller.
-It adds a status to the rules it processes.
-For basic troubleshooting, check the APIRule [status](#custom-resource-api-rule-status-codes):
+API Gateway is a Kubernetes controller which operates on APIRule custom resources.
+To diagnose the problems, inspect the [`status`](#custom-resource-api-rule-status-codes) field of the APIRule CR:

    ```bash
    kubectl describe apirules.gateway.kyma-project.io -n {NAMESPACE} {NAME}